nickhandberg/EmeraldTV/README.md

 TV remote navigation needs a lot of work

-## Notice
+## Disclaimer
-This app has no affiliation with Hulu, LLC
+Hulu is a trademark of Disney Media and Entertainment Distribution.
+This application holds no association or affiliation with Hulu, LLC or any third-party companies.